tumelohq/grpc-middleware/README.md

 ### Mapping

-This will map from one error to another.
+This maps from one error to another.
 In this snippet we are mapping Unknown errors to Internal.

 ```go
 interceptor := grpc.UnaryInterceptor(